FKI-HTW/SamplesFromHostileToHospitable/README.md

 ## Features
 - Define 3D models and audios in json database
 - Select desired content in start screen
-- Place 3D content in WebAR with hit testing on found planes
+- Place 3D content in WebAR with [Hit Testing feature](https://immersive-web.github.io/hit-test/hit-testing-explainer.html) on found planes
 - Experience different contents with timeline feature
 ## Customize
 To add your custom content you can modify the following files: